BASEBALL

 PYL Division: American and National

-Coordinator: Lucas Haughney ([email protected])
+Coordinator: Kerry Lehman (Kerrymlehman@gmail.com)

 Coaches: TBA after registration

-Eligibility: Third Grade, Fourth Grade, Fifth Grade (if 10 years old before May 1, 2024)
+Eligibility: Third Grade, Fourth Grade, Fifth Grade (cannot be 11 before May 1, 2026)

-Practices: Begin early April
+Practices: Begin early August

-Games: Begin late April
+Games: Begin late August

 Diamond: 60' bases; 44' from the mound to plate